 So, what happened?
 Well, I discovered that my mind was absolutely crazy.
 In six minutes of meditating, it bounced around to subjects spanning from grade school to what happened at work the day before.
-I got sidetracked thinking about somebody that pissed me off several years earlier, and I thought about how I inadvertently upset a friend last week with a [thoughtless] remark.
+I got sidetracked thinking about somebody who pissed me off several years earlier, and I thought about how I inadvertently upset a friend last week with an off-the-cuff remark.

 And, I thought about “Raiders of the Lost Ark.”
 Why?
 I hadn't seen that movie in almost a decade, so I have no idea why it popped into my head.

 My mind was like a puppy, awkwardly hopping from object to object, and unable to settle on any one thing for more than a few seconds.
 And the really bad part was, I couldn't stop it.
 I tried to — I “willed” myself to stop it, I commanded myself to stop it…all to no avail.

 It wasn't until some time later I began to study about the mind, and I came to understand how it actually works.
 Our minds are compulsive —they never stop.
 Have you ever said “My mind is racing?”
 Or, “I can’t stop thinking?”
 Your mind, just like my mind, is always going: those moments of realization you have about your mind racing are just the few times you actually notice it.

 Your mind keeps you up at night, it pulls you into the past to make you regret things you did or didn't do, it creates worries about the future, and it forces you to dwell on (and stress about) so many things…that person who wronged you at work or school, your money problems, whether your kids will turn out to be degenerates or valued members of society, an imagined confrontation where you tell off your boss or exact revenge on that jerk that cut you off on the way home.

 Maybe it creates an alternate reality where you fantasize that you are a secret agent, or an actor/actress accepting an Oscar for outstanding performance.